liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/SLS.rst

         int *colptrs;
       } *SlsMat;

-The fields of this structure are as follows (note that a dense matrix of type :c:type:`SlsMat` need not be square):
+The fields of this structure are as follows (note that a sparse matrix of type :c:type:`SlsMat` need not be square):

 :M: -- number of rows